OpenShot/openshot-qt/docs/animation.rst

    Constant            Interpolated values stay the same until the next key frame, and jump to the new value
    ==================  ============

-For more info on clip properties, see :ref:`clip_properties_ref`.
-For more info on preset animations, see :ref:`clip_presets_ref`.
+For more info on clip properties, see :ref:`clips:Properties`.
+For more info on preset animations, see :ref:`clips:Preset Menu`.
-For more info on creating key frames for location and scale, see :ref:`clip_transform_ref`.
+For more info on creating key frames for location and scale, see :ref:`clips:Transform`.

 Bézier Presets
 --------------